Customer Experience Design (CXD)

 Activity: Ensuring stakeholder buy-in with a CX pilot canvas

-"Interactive and Jonathan uses good example to make it easier to understand."
+"Interactive and Jonathan uses good examples to make it easier to understand."

 "Broken down into easy to absorb sections.
 Each topic or point that the trainer is trying to get across is illustrated by an exercise to reinforce what has been taught."